Click to print in English!

 • Your child’s bedroom, like other rooms of your home, should have childproof plugs in electric plugs.

 • If you find your child can climb out of a crib, it’s time to consider her moving to a regular bed.
-Don’t forget to use guard rails, or use a toddler bed (or even put the mattress on the floor) until your child becomes used to sleeping in a bed.
+Don’t forget to use guard rails or a toddler bed (or even put the mattress on the floor) until your child becomes used to sleeping in a bed.

 • Toys should be age-appropriate.
 Check the recommended age range for all your child’s toys.
 Check for choking hazards for children under the age of three.